 - ¼ cup apple juice or apple cider vinegar or bourbon

-- 3 tbsp favorite rub homemade or store-bought is fine
+- 3 tablespoon favorite rub homemade or store-bought is fine

 - Start by removing any large chunks of fat that have still remained through the butcher and packing process.
 Remove any silverskin that might remain as well.
 If this is a full rack of spare ribs, cut it down to more manageable-sized pieces.
 If you have a smaller pellet grill, make sure it will fit on your rack.